ContextMapper/context-map-discovery/README.md

 </dependency>
 ```

+### Example Projects
+In the folder [Examples](./Examples) of this repository you find example microservice projects on which we applied this discovery library to reverse engineer CML Context Maps.

 ## Development / Build
 If you want to contribute to this project you can create a fork and a pull request.
 The project is built with Gradle, so you can import it as Gradle project within Eclipse or IntelliJ IDEA (or any other IDE supporting Gradle).